 A suppressed, short-barreled rifle is a mighty good home defense device.
 Even if you subtract the short-barreled part, a semi-automatic rifle is a helluva way to deal with things that go bump in the night.

 For this, the Fiocchi load is perfect.
 This is a brass-cased premium round loaded with a projectile from Hornady.

 The projectile is a Super Shock Tip projectile, reaching 2,200 feet per second.
 It’s designed to deliver controlled expansion at high velocities.

 A lot of times, a company hypes their ammo a bit, what I like about the Fiocchi SST is that it actually has some solid reasons backing it up:

 - SST projectile expands on contact and penetrates with near reckless abandon

 - Hornady’s Interlock ring keeps the copper jacket and leads internals together, allowing for excellent weight retention and penetration without over-penetration

-The 300 Blackout is a modern little cartridge that absolutely rules the 0-300-yard range.
-It’s potent, powerful versatile, and popular enough to give you a wide selection of rifles to choose from.
+The .300 BLK is a modern little cartridge that absolutely rules the 0-300-yard range.
+It’s potent, powerful, versatile, and popular enough to give you a wide selection of rifles to choose from.

-You can do a lot with a 300 Blackout rifle, and the task you choose is going to determine the ammo you need.
-Certain tasks don’t work well with certain ammo so make sure you pair the right ammo with the right tasks.
+You can do a lot with a .300 BLK rifle, and the task you choose is going to determine the ammo you need.